 The offices of the faculty, staff and student trainees of the Unit for Experimental Psychiatry are located on the 10th floor of Blockley Hall in the School of Medicine.
-The Unit’s scientific experiments are undertaken in the Sleep and Chronobiology Laboratory, a satellite of the General Clinical Research Center in the Hospital of the University of Pennsylvania.
+The Unit’s scientific experiments are undertaken in the Chronobiology Isolation Laboratory, a satellite of the Center for Human Phenomics Science in the Hospital of the University of Pennsylvania.
 In addition, the Unit has research collaborations underway with investigators at other institutions.
-The research currently performed by the Unit is supported by grants from the National Institutes of Health, the National Aeronautics and Space Administration, the National Space Biomedical Research Institute, the Air Force Office of Scientific Research, and the Department of Homeland Security.
+The research currently performed by the Unit is supported by grants and contracts from the National Aeronautics and Space Administration, the National Institutes of Health, and the Federal Aviation Administration.

 Back to Top